fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 coverage areas and visual feedback for powered houses: from orange tiles signaling unpowered houses, to individual outlines around houses.

-He worked on visual polish: the dust particles when you plop a generator on the plateau, or making the day and night scene have a different feel, so it would be obvious to players that it was, in fact, the same plateau at different times of the day.
-The sun and the moon were a nice touch on that front, but then the shadow directions were all wrong, and we had issues the moon coming in front of generators in the night scene.
+He also worked on visual polish: the dust particles when you plop a generator on the plateau, or making the day and night scene have a different feel, so it would be obvious to players that it was, in fact, the same plateau at different times of the day.
+The sun and the moon were a nice touch on that front, but then the shadow directions were all wrong, and we had issues with the moon coming in front of generators in the night scene.
 We would have loved keeping them, but due to lack of time, he cut them and opted for a starry background instead.
-He still took the time to put a *YATM* easter egg in the starts though!
+He still took the time to put a *YATM* easter egg in the stars though!

 I spent the day making the level validation work for the night levels, as we settled on the exact behavior of the battery.
 I then designed the night levels;
-we still had only one.
+we still had only one at that point.
 I aimed for 3 night levels, as I wasn't really sure I could stretch the idea without making the levels feel repetitive.
 In the end, I managed to make quite a few levels more!
 I then spent around two hours making the sound effects in [sfxr][] and the music in [Sunvox][].
 I was quite satisfied with the music, as the end result was about what I had in mind when I started.
+We also worked on buttons for navigating between the levels, and transitions.

-When all of this was in, I asked [Marie][] play the game from start to finish, in order to get her first impressions.
-Having a fresh set of eyes on the game is crucial, as there are things that are obvious to the developers who have been working on it from the start, but may not be to players who might not devote more than 5 minutes to the game.
-Her feedback helped me nail down the level difficulty progression, and gave us a roadmap of things to improve in last hours of the jam.
+When the game felt whole, I asked Marie to test it from start to finish.
+Having a fresh set of eyes on the game is crucial, as there are things that are obvious to the developers who have been working on it from the start, but may not be to players who might not devote more than a few minutes to the game.
+Her feedback helped me nail down the level difficulty progression, and gave us a roadmap of things to improve in the last hours of the jam.

 Ten minutes before the deadline, I hit the "Submit" button on the LD page.
-We called each other on the phone to pat each other's back on a job well done.
+We pat each other's back over the phone on a job well done.
 We had made a game!

 ### Aftermath

 It's a weird feeling, to know that three days earlier you had no clue of what your game would look like, or if you would even be able to get something fun working this time around.
-But, three days later, we had a game we could show to colleagues and friends.
+But, now, we have a game we can show to friends and colleagues.
 The feedback on the [LD page](https://ldjam.com/events/ludum-dare/39/bright-plateau) has also been overwhelmingly positive.
 It's a great feeling!

 I would without a doubt recommend to anyone who has ever wanted to make a game, to participate in a game jam.
-I feel that it is a good way to learn how it to focus your game design and coding efforts in order to make something playable and complete.
+I feel it is a good way to learn how to focus your game design and coding efforts in order to make something playable and complete.
 It forces you to relentlessly cut, cut and cut, until you have a core that is both fun enough *and* realizable.
 This is quite different from the greenfield development of side projects.

-And even if you don't finish or submit your game, the experience itself is something that is worth going through, and it will create memories that you will gladly reminisce later down the road.
+And even if you don't finish or submit your game, the experience itself is something that is worth going through, as it will create memories that you will gladly reminisce later down the road.
 I know I will.

 [Merwan]: https://merwanachibet.net